 How To Make A Sled Kite

-shallow V cut into the leading edge.
-If you imagine a kite taking off
+with a shallow V cut into the leading edge.
+If you imagine a kite

-from the ground, the leading edge is the top edge of the sail.
-The
+taking off from the ground, the leading edge is the top edge of the

-Now's the time to read up on kite materials and other things needed for building a sled kite, if you haven't already.
+Now's the time to read up on the kite making tools and materials required for making a Dowel Sled, if you haven't already.

 How To Make A Sled Kite - Spars

 this sled, you need 2 lengths of 4mm wooden dowel.
 I have chosen to

 make '1 Dowel Length' equal to 1.1 meters since that just fits the